BojanJurca/Multitasking-Esp32-HTTP-FTP-Telnet-servers-for-Arduino/Reference_manual.md

 **Parameters**

-Â  - String serverIP is the IP address which ftpServer will be using.
+  - String serverIP is the IP address which ftpServer will be using.
 Pass "0.0.0.0" for all IP addresses available to ftpServer.

-Â  - int serverPort is the port number ftpServer will be using for control connection.
+  - int serverPort is the port number ftpServer will be using for control connection.
 The default FTP port is 21.

-Â  - bool (*firewallCallback) (String connectingIP) is a pointer to the callback function provided by the calling program.
+  - bool (*firewallCallback) (String connectingIP) is a pointer to the callback function provided by the calling program.
 Pass NULL if you are not going to use firewallCallback.
 Please see examples to learn how to use firewallCallback function.

 **Testing success**